Women in the Iran–Iraq War: Women civilians

 During the height of the Iran-Iraq War, women made up a large portion of the domestic workforce in Iran, replacing men who were fighting, injured, or dead.
 Women also played significant roles in lobbying for military veteran pension plans after the war.
 According to Elaheh Koolaee of the University of Tehran, "the experience of Iranian women during the eight-year imposed war shows a great similarity to women during World War II."

 During the war, Maryam Kazamzadeh became the first female war photojournalist in Iran.
 In 2018, she was among the women featured in a billboard campaign by the newly-elected reformist municipal government of Tehran.

 In Iraq, the war also had a significant effect on women civilians.
 According to Nadje Sadig Al-Ali, author of Iraqi Women: Untold Stories from 1948 to the Present: "women carried the conflicting double burden of being the main motors of the state bureaucracy and the public sector, the main breadwinners and heads of households but also the mothers of 'future soldiers.'
 During the war, the Iraqi government offered children and wives of deceased soldiers with a small piece of land or sum of money to build a house, however the compensation was significantly less than those families were officially entitled to.
 During the latter years of the war, the Iraqi government launched plans to encourage women to quit their jobs and raise children in response to the death toll.
 After the end of the war, women's employment decreased as they were pushed out of workplaces to make way for returning soldiers.

 The progression of women's education in Iraq was significantly hampered during the war and women's overall literacy rate continued to decline well afterwards, a drop more pronounced in the Southern rural provinces where obtaining an education was already difficult to begin with.
 Overall school attendance during the Iraq War was 68% amongst young girls compared to 82% of young boys, while girls in rural areas had a mere 25% attendance rate.
-As necessary items such as food and water started to become more scarce and expensive, women were forced to work in agriculture rather than pursue education and violence against women, such as rape, became more commonplace during the war period and was another reason as to why women did not pursue education.
+As necessary items such as food and water started to become more scarce and expensive, women were forced to work in agriculture rather than pursue education.
+Violence against women, such as rape, became more commonplace during the war period, and was another reason why women did not pursue education.

 The war also saw an impact on women in Kurdistan.
 In August 1979, the Iranian Army launched an offensive to destroy the autonomist movement in Kurdistan.
 Kurdish organizations such as Komala, which engaged in guerrilla warfare against the Iranian government during the war, recruited hundreds of women into their military and political ranks.
 Within its own camps, Komala abolished gender segregation and women took part in combat and military training.
 During the Anfal Campaign in 1988, Kurdish women were kept in concentration camps and rape was used as a form of punishment.